Aadthiyan/HealthCare-Management-System/Readme.md

-Doctor-Appointment-Booking-System using AI - Version == 1.0.0 [Made by Biswadeb Mukherjee] │
+Doctor-Appointment-Booking-System using AI - Version == 1.0.0
+│
 ├── .git/                 # Git repository directory (created when you initialize a repository) ├── .gitignore            # Git ignore file to specify which files and directories to exclude from version control